-Sponsored by Germantown Academy in Fort Washington, Pennsylvania
+Sponsored by The Ambler Theater in Ambler, Pennsylvania

 A Germantown Academy alumnus (1987), Tony Pitone has built a 20-year career in the film industry, specializing in post-production visual effects.
-While at Industrial Light and Magic, he worked on each of the three Star Wars prequels.
-For Blue Sky Studios, Tony was the First Assistant Editor on Ice Age: Continental Drift, and now at Laika Stop Motion Animation Studio, he worked on 2016's Kubo and the Two Strings.
+While at Industrial Light and Magic, he worked on each of the three Star Wars prequels along with many other films.
+Tony has also worked as a First Assistant Editor at both Blue Sky Studios and Laika, a stop motion animation studio.

-Pitone also directed and co-produced a short independent film, The Secretary, in 2007, and is in talks with a fellow GA alum on an indie feature.
+Pitone also directed and co-produced a short independent film, The Secretary, in 2007, and is now in early development on an indie feature with fellow GA alum Pete Rishel.
 Tony met his wife Kristen, who is a visual effects compositor, while working at ILM, and they currently reside in Portland, Oregon with their two children and dog.

 Cameron Yates, Documentary Filmmaker

 Cameron Yates is a documentary filmmaker and curator.
 He is the former Documentary Programmer for the Hamptons International Film Festival.
 Cameron has also worked for the Sundance Film Festival, the New York Film Festival, NewFest, Albert Maysles, and Zeitgeist Films and has been a contributor to indieWIRE.